HishamKhdair/deep-learning-models/README.md

 coming up soon...

-Please cite the following if you use any code from the provided notebooks in your research:
+##### Please cite the following if you use any code from the provided notebooks in your teaching or research:

 ```
 @misc{